dulle90griet/lp-graun-sifter/README.md

 `gs.gather()` returns a dict containing the [response data](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sqs/client/send_message_batch.html) received from SQS, as well as a key, `Fetched`, whose value is a list of dicts containing the data of the articles sent to SQS.

+Returned IDs of successful posts to SQS end in a number from 0 to 9.
+These numbers correspond to the indices of items in the "Fetched" list.

 ### Calling _Graun Sifter_ from the command line

 If you need to test your API key and SQS queue configuration prior to setting up a Lambda function, _Graun Sifter_ can be invoked from the command line.
 In this mode of operation, it's expected that your API key will be provided via the `GUARDIAN_API_KEY` environment variable.